mastergray/ai/chatgpt.md

 Note that this is just a simple example of using the DFT in Python, and there are many other options and parameters that can be used to customize the transform.

-**...after some conversation about smooth manfiolds**
+**Aafter some conversation about smooth manfiolds...**

-here's an example program that generates word embeddings using Gensim's Word2Vec algorithm and then uses the Mahalanobis distance to construct a Riemannian metric:
+Here's an example program that generates word embeddings using Gensim's Word2Vec algorithm and then uses the Mahalanobis distance to construct a Riemannian metric:

 ```python
 import gensim